-Congratulations and thank you for buying one of Santa Barbara Instrument Group's STXL Series CCD cameras.
-These large format cameras are SBIG's ninth generation CCD cameras and represent the state of the art in CCD camera systems with their low noise and advanced capabilities.
-The STXL Series cameras include several exciting new features: self-guiding in front of the filters, enhanced cooling capabilities, both high speed USB 2.0 interface and Ethernet interface, plus other innovative features found nowhere else.
+Congratulations and thank you for buying one of Santa Barbara Instrument Group's STX Series CCD cameras.
+These large format cameras are SBIG's seventh generation CCD cameras and represent the state of the art in CCD camera systems with their low noise and advanced capabilities.
+The STX Series cameras include several exciting new features: internal and optional external self-guiding (US Patent 5,525,793), enhanced cooling capabilities, both high speed USB 2.0 interface and Ethernet interface, plus other innovative features found nowhere else.